allegro/blog/_posts/2022-06-01-gc-hands-off-my-data.md

 tags: [tech, cache, performance, "off-heap", "garbage collectors"]
 excerpt: >
-    Each of us has probably experienced a time in our career when we wanted to get rid of the GC from our application because it was running too long, too often, and perhaps even led to temporary system freezes.
+    Each of us has probably experienced a time in our career when we wanted to get rid of the Garbage Collector from our application because it was running too long, too often, and perhaps even led to temporary system freezes.
     What if we could still benefit from the GC, but in special cases, also be able to store data beyond its control?
 We could still take advantage of its convenience and, at the same time, be able to easily get rid of long GC pauses.
     It turns out that it is possible.
-In this article, we will look at whether and when it is worth storing data beyond the reach of the Garbage Collector's greedy hands.
+In this article, we will look at whether and when it is worth storing data beyond the reach of the Garbage Collector’s greedy hands.
 ---

-Certainly one of the main distinguishing features of Java world is the Garbage Collector.
+Certainly one of the main distinguishing features of the Java world is the Garbage Collector.
 Using it is safe and convenient, it allows us to forget about many tedious responsibilities, letting us focus on the pure joy of coding.
 Yet sometimes it can cause a headache too, especially when we notice that GC uses our resources too intensively.
-Each of us has probably experienced a time in our career when we wanted to get rid of the GC from our application because it was running too long, too often, and perhaps even led to temporary system freezes.
+Each of us has probably experienced a time in our career when we wanted to get rid of the Garbage Collector from our application because it was running too long, too often, and perhaps even led to temporary system freezes.

 What if we could still benefit from the GC, but in special cases, also be able to store data beyond its control?
 We could still take advantage of its convenience and, at the same time, be able to easily get rid of long GC pauses.

 It turns out that it is possible.
-In this article, we will look at whether and when it is worth storing data beyond the reach of the Garbage Collector's greedy hands.
+In this article, we will look at whether and when it is worth storing data beyond the reach of the Garbage Collector’s greedy hands.

 ## Comfort comes at a price